 Whatcha gonna do, whatcha gonna do when they come for you?
 With deadlines approaching fast, do you think you know all about compliance?
 Take our quick quiz and see how you measure up on our compliance geek-o-meter.
 How many can you guess without peeking?
-And when you're done, how about sharing your score
+And when you're done, how about sharing your score with us.

 1. This legislation was enacted in response to the high-profile Enron and WorldCom financial scandals to protect shareholders and the general public from accounting errors and fraudulent practices in the enterprise.
 It is administered by the Securities and Exchange Commission, which sets deadlines for compliance and publishes rules on requirements.